jwstegemann/fritz2/www/src/pages/docs/40_StoreCreation.md

 }
 ```

-### Calling a Handler directly
+### Calling a Handler Directly

-If you need to purposefully fire an action somewhere inside a `RenderContext` or a `Store` you can directly invoke
+If you need to purposefully fire an action somewhere inside a `RenderContext` or a `Store`, you can directly invoke
 a `Handler`:
 ```kotlin
 //call handler with data